QueueInc/HAMLET-fairness-rev/README.md

-# HAMLET: Human-centered AutoMl via Logic and argumEnTation
+# HAMLET

-This is the repository for reproducing the experiments performed in [HAMLET: a framework for Human-centered AutoML via Structured Argumentation](https://authors.elsevier.com/sd/article/S0167-739X(22)00439-3).
+This is the repository for reproducing the experiments performed in [?]().

-If you are interest in discovering HAMLET as an end-to-end AutoML framework, please refer to the [GitHub repository](https://github.com/QueueInc/HAMLET)
+If you are interest in discovering HAMLET as an end-to-end AutoML framework, please refer to the [GitHub repository](https://github.com/QueueInc/HAMLET).

 # Requirements